blancard/blancard.github.io/_posts/2018-11-08-natalie-and-julian-1.markdown

 "How can we go home?"

 Gronk looked at her seriously.
-"Any of the starlians can take you home, but I'm afraid there's only one that will know where that is.
-You will probably have to wait until Kisma is charged to go home.
-Until then, we can make sure you are comfortable and fed.
-Will that be acceptable?"
+"Any of the starlians can take you home, but I'm afraid there's only one that will know where that is."

-####Chapter break?
+### Chapter break